-When soliciting requirements from an SME or Subject Matter Expert, what is the most important information that you need to capture and how do you know that you have captured it?
+When soliciting requirements from an SME (Subject Matter Expert), what is the most important information you need to capture?
+And how do you know that you have captured it?
 What would your response to this question be?

 Capturing requirements is an art and it plays a key role in the effective and successful delivery of any project.

-So much of what happens in a project is based on a change to current work process, without fully understanding what happens currently you have no idea what you need to create in order to create the changed world.
+So much of what happens in a project is based on a change to the current work process.
+Therefore without fully understanding what happens currently, you have no idea what you need to document to create the changed view.

-Really asking the SME how things work down in the detail is very important.
+Asking the SME how things work and capturing the detail is very important.
 If in asking the questions, things don’t make sense, this is a great sign for me that there are pieces of information missing.
-I will then want to go back and ask more questions, validate what I’m being told.
+You must validate what you are being told.
+And the way to do this is to ask more questions.

-By doing this you are able to see, any areas where there are additional processes impacted, system that interface, those sorts of things.
-If you only take what you’re told on face value, you miss out on a lot, and subsequently leave your project open and risky.
+By doing this you are able to see, any areas where there are additional processes impacted, systems that interface, those sorts of things.
+If you only take what you’re told on face value, you miss out on a lot and subsequently leave your project open and risky.

 Why?
 Because anywhere that you, the BA, as the knowledge holder for the project, don’t understand fully what happens or is going to happen leaves an unknown, a gap that can and will create a risk that something may go wrong.

-You know that you’ve capture enough information when you have a solid understanding of the way that the current processes work, and then what your changed process is going to look like.
+You know that you’ve captured enough information when you have a solid understanding of the way the current processes work.
+And then what your changing process is going to look like.
 Only when you have this information down and detailed can you then start to bring systems into the picture.

 Start with the system and you’re coming at things from the wrong way.